regoclint/prac/Notes.md

-For matrix multiplication each row of A is multiplied with each col of B Assigning a new object to an object variable is not the same as assigning a new value to an array element pointed by an object variable...pass by ref/val to keep data sorted continuously can use 2 heaps - Median data stream, of sliding window
+For matrix multiplication each row of A is multiplied with each col of B Assigning a new object to an object variable is not the same as assigning a new value to an array element pointed by an object variable...pass by ref/val to keep data sorted continuously can use 2 heaps - Median data stream, of sliding window Subarray sum
+    has a unique method of hashmap
+Median of a steam requires sorted data
+    Can use 2 heaps to give logN complexity for each Kth largest
+    Fixed set - Quick Select can be used to find kth largest faster than heap.
+Avg time is N, worst is N^2

+To make parenthesis valid, remove invalid close brackets need to be done from start and open brackets from end String builder can be used for backtracking strings like lists are used for other stuff Sliding window
+    for subsequence the length of the window can be anything for substring the window will be of fixed length - find all anagrams here the window can be reset based on an invalid char occurence

 DP
 Pattern Bounded Knapsack